AtlasOfLivingAustralia/spatial-service/README.md

 It includes:

-* A management console Ingestion of Shape and Grid files
+* A management console ingestion of Shape and Grid files
+* Flexible field mapping capability allowing grouping of multipolygons by different fields provided in the DBF
+* Maxent modelling
+* Tabulation
+* Species polygon distributions
+* Intersection services
-* TODO complete list....
+* Track...

 # Architecture